The Flask Mega-Tutorial Part V: User Logins

 • If the login URL includes a next argument that is set to a relative path (or in other words, a URL without the domain portion), then the user is redirected to that URL.

-• If the login URL includes a next argument that is set to a full URL that includes a domain name, then the user is redirected to the index page.
+• If the login URL includes a next argument that is set to a full URL that includes a domain name, then this URL is ignored, and the user is redirected to the index page.

 The first and second cases are self-explanatory.
 The third case is in place to make the application more secure.
 An attacker could insert a URL to a malicious site in the next argument, so the application only redirects when the URL is relative, which ensures that the redirect stays within the same site as the application.
-To determine if the URL is relative or absolute, I parse it with Werkzeug's url_parse() function and then check if the netloc component is set or not.
+To determine if the URL is absolute or relative, I parse it with Python's urlsplit() function and then check if the netloc component is set or not.

 app/templates/index.html: Pass current user to template